dmitrybv/EhLib-vp-theme-hope/src/EhLibDoc/32-txlsmemfileeh/04-definition-of-table-columns.md

 `TXlsFileColumnEh` class contains the following properties:

 `property OutlineLevel: Integer;`
-<dd>Grouping level.
+<sh>Grouping level.
 The property is used when grouping columns in a table.
-If column does not participate in the grouping, then the value contains 0.</dd>
+If column does not participate in the grouping, then the value contains 0.</sh>
 <br>

 `property OutlineNodeCollapsed;`
-<dd>The group header is collapsed.
+<sh>The group header is collapsed.
 The property is used when grouping columns in a table.
 If the column is a group header and the group is collapsed, then the property contains True.
-Columns that are in a collapsed group also need to set the Visible property to False.</dd>
+Columns that are in a collapsed group also need to set the Visible property to False.</sh>
 <br>

 `property Width: Double;`
-<dd>Column width in Excel units of width.</dd>
+<sh>Column width in Excel units of width.</sh>
 <br>

 `property Visible: Boolean;`
-<dd>The column is visible.</dd>
+<sh>The column is visible.</sh>
 <br>